Mia703/subsational-subs/README.md

 ### Login Form

-- Must contain a Login form containing the following fields: username and password.
+- Done: ~Must contain a Login form containing the following fields: username and password.~
-  - The form makes an Ajax POST request to "https://ict4510.herokuapp.com/api/login".
+  - Done: ~The form makes an Ajax POST request to "https://ict4510.herokuapp.com/api/login".~
-  - A successful 200 HTTP response should be returned with the user object containing your username, first_name, last_name, api_key, and session token.
+  - Done: ~A successful 200 HTTP response should be returned with the user object containing your username, first_name, last_name, api_key, and session token.~
-  - This object is saved in sessionStorage and the user is directed towards the main page.
+  - In-Progress: This object is saved in sessionStorage and the user is directed towards the main page.
 - Upon log out, the user object is removed from sessionStorage and the user is directed back to the login form.

 ### Food Menu Page